 |Undergraduate - A database that includes only undergraduate admissions might establish early decision, early action, regular decision, and transfer rounds.|

-You will configure separate rounds when it makes for a more straightforward and efficient application creation process for applicants.
-However, creating multiple rounds by application type works best when it is clear to the applicants which round it is that they should or wish to apply to.
-If applicants are unsure what applicant type they should choose, it makes for a better application experience to use custom fields on a custom application page-scoped form rather than forcing applicants to decide the round level.
-For instance, you might be inclined to include entry terms at the round level.
-However, entry term is better suited as a custom field within the application.
+Configuring multiple rounds by application type reduces conditional logic in the application; however, distinct rounds work best when it is clear to applicants which round they should, or wish to, select.
+If applicants are unsure which round they should choose, application types should be made available using a field and prompt.
+It makes for a better application experience to use custom fields on a custom application page-scoped form rather than forcing applicants to change an application type at the round level.

-An application field for the term can be used for reporting purposes, so it isn't necessary to segment past applications into individual periods so long as the active period is routinely managed only to contain what's active now.
+An application field for the term can be used for reporting purposes, so it is optional to segment past applications into individual periods so long as the active period is routinely managed only to contain what's active now.
 All others can be batch managed from the active period/round into a corresponding inactive period/round.
 This structure looks like this:

 Before building in your production database, diagram the desired structure on paper or in a test environment.
-Establishing a clear period and round structure will ensure efficiency and sustainability throughout other areas of Slate such as queries, importing and exporting data, etc.
+Establishing a precise period and round structure will ensure efficiency and sustainability throughout other areas of Slate, such as queries, importing and exporting data, etc.

 Did you know?
-Slate.org may be used to share information regarding applicant data between undergraduate admission offices and high school counselors, independent counselors, and community-based organizations.
+Slate.org can be used to share information regarding applicant data between undergraduate admission offices and high school counselors, independent counselors, and community-based organizations.